 Manage AI Systems

 Companies must implement robust AI model lifecycle management protocols to mitigate performance degradation.
-Continuous monitoring systems detect model drift through statistical analysis of input distributions and output metrics.
+Automatic monitoring systems detect model drift through statistical analysis of input distributions and output metrics.
 Automated retraining pipelines leverage fresh data to maintain model accuracy.

 Rigorous A/B testing frameworks evaluate updated models against baseline performance.
 These processes ensure AI models maintain optimal predictive power and adhere to defined fairness criteria throughout their operational lifespans.